adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 	<div id="age_error">Enter your age</div>
 	<input id="age" aria-describedby="age_error">

-Instead put the error in the label which is much smaller and more inclusive:
+But, instead putting the error in the label is more performant and more inclusive:

 	<label for="age">
       Age